-Federal law requires that beginning on April 1 of the year after you reach age 70 1/2 (or age 72 if you were not yet 70 1/2 by the end of 2019), you must begin withdrawing a minimum amount from your non-Roth individual retirement account (IRA) or 401(k) accounts.
+Federal law requires that after you reach age 73, you must begin withdrawing a minimum amount from traditional individual retirement accounts (IRA) or 401(k) accounts.
 These withdrawals are called required minimum distributions (RMDs).

 The rules for inheriting an IRA as a spouse are different than the rules for a non-spouse beneficiary, but regardless of who is inheriting the IRA, the heir must take the RMD for the year the account owner died.
-The full RMD must be taken by December 31 in the year the account owner died, even if he or she died at the beginning of the year.
+The full RMD must be taken by December 31, the year the account owner died, even if they died at the beginning of the year.
 To take the RMD, beneficiaries must contact the custodian of the account and submit a death certificate.
 If the account owner died before he or she was required to begin distributions, then the beneficiaries do not need to take an RMD.

 The money from the RMD will go directly to the beneficiary listed on the account, not the estate.
 That means it will be taxable income for the beneficiary.
 If there is more than one beneficiary, it will be split evenly.

 To learn more, consult with an elder law attorney in your area.